-After the course he has pursued in our Colonies, how could he ask to be again appointed the Conservative adviser of our gracious Sovereign?
-How could he possibly undertake to expound to foreign ministers that the British Constitution requires Her Majesty to protect her loyal subjects in every portion of Her empire in return for their allegiance?
-How could he possibly ever again preach Conservative doctrines in the House of Commons?
-His weapons have hitherto been-lst, powerful reasoning; 2nd, wit: 3rd, sarcasm; but, brilliant as are his talents, can the first of these defend his colonial policy? and, as regards the two latter weapons can he ever again venture to draw either in defence of Conservatism, so long as the name of Solomon Lossing is remembered, or so long as his bold antagonist recollects (and will he ever forget it?) his having-just as Mrs. Glass says, "first catch your hare"-offered to appoint as Her Majesty's Commissioner of Crown Lands, a Canadian, for whose apprehension as a traitor the Whig Government had offered and had paid five hundred pounds-an act against which the Conservative leader well knows urgent remonstrances were addressed to him in vain?
+After the course he has pursued in our colonies, how could he ask to be again appointed the Conservative adviser of our gracious sovereign?
+How could be possibly undertake to expound to foreign ministers that the British · Constitution requires her majesty to protect her loyal subjects in every portion of her empire in return for their allegiance?
+How could be possibly ever again preach Conservative doctrines in the House of Commons? weapons have hitherto been-1st, powerful reasoning; 2d, wit; 3d, sarcasm; but, brilliant as are his talents, can the first of these defend his colonial policy? and, as regards the two latter weapons, can he ever again venture to draw either in defense of Conservatism, so long as the name of Solomon Lossing is remembered, or so long as his bold antagonist recollects (and will he ever forget it?) his having-just as Mrs. Glass says, "first catch your hare" -offered to appoint as her majesty's Commissioner of Crown Lands, a Canadian, for whose apprehension as a traitor the Whig government had offered, and had paid. £500-an act against which the Conservative leader well knows urgent remonstrances were addressed to him in vain.

-Although the wealth of England excites the astonishment of all foreigners, yet the British people during the lapse of ages have amassed what is infinitely more valuable than their gold; what in fact has created it all; and what is now creating it;-namely, a character for honesty and plain dealing.
+Although the wealth of England excites the astonishment of all foreigners, yet the British people, during the lapse of ages, have amassed what is infinitely more valuable than their gold; what, in fact, has created it all; and what is now creating it: namely, a character for honesty and plain dealing.

-In their own country, by every grade of society, an honest man is respected: indeed, the very countenances of the people bespeak the national virtue that characterises them.
-It adorns the upper ranks-pervades the transactions of the middle classes-sweetens the bread of the independent labourer; and not only does it bring down the blessing of Heaven upon the country, but wherever we travel, whatever part of the globe we may visit, we reap-in respect-the harvest of the labour of the millions who by honest dealing and straightforward conduct have in the course of centuries amassed this inestimable description of national wealth.
+In their own country, by every grade of society, an honest man is respected: indeed, the very countenances of the people bespeak the national virtue that characterizes them.
+It adorns the upper ranks-pervades the transactions of the middle classes-sweetens the bread of the independent laborer; and not only does it bring down the blessing of Heaven upon the country, but wherever we travel, whatever part of the globe we may visit, we reap, in respect, the harvest of the labor of the millions who by honest dealing and straightforward conduct have in the course of centuries amassed this inestimable description of national wealth.

-It is evident, therefore, that the British nobleman, the British merchant, and the British people, cannot afford to lose this character for the sake of supporting the political views of any individual statesman, however brilliant may be his talents, or however valuable may be his information.
+It is evident, therefore, that the British nobleman, the British merchant, and the British people, can not afford to lose this character for the sake of supporting the political views of any individual statesman, however brilliant may be his talents, or however valuable may be his information.

-The British people, whose word is every where "as good as their bond," cannot afford, for any party object that can be named, or even be imagined, to be scornfully pointed at wherever they go as belonging to that underbred nation who preach loyalty and reward treason;-who deceitfully bow to a Sovereign whose throne they are undermining;-and who can desert their fellow-countrymen in a distant land, merely because they honestly came forward to defend the portion of the empire they inhabit.
+The British people, whose word is everywhere "as good as their bond," can not afford, for any party object that can be named, or even be imagined, to be scornfully pointed at wherever they go, as belonging to that underbred nation who preach loyalty and reward treason;-who deceitfully bow to a sovereign whose throne they are undermining;-and who can desert their fellow-countrymen in a distant land, merely because they have honestly come forward in defense of the portion of the empire they inhabit.